A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Introduction

-\item \textbf{Classification.} We briefly mention one more type of reward which captures a large class of discrimination problems known as \emph{classification}.
-In this task, the set of states is partitioned into classes $\{C_1, \dots, C_L\}$, and Bob does not need to identify exactly which state was given, he just needs to identify which class it belongs to.
-For example, if Bob is given one of a thousand pictures of pets, he just has have to guess ``cat'' or ``dog'', for example, and not exactly which cat or dog.
+This approach also allows one to capture a large class of discrimination problems known as \emph{classification}.
+In this task, each state belongs to a subset of the classes $\{C_1, \dots, C_L\}$, and Bob does not need to identify exactly which state was given, he just needs to identify a class that it belongs to.
+For example, if Bob is given a picture of an animal, a sufficient guess could be ``cat'' as opposed to identifying exactly which cat.